shakes76/PatternAnalysis-2024/recognition/47049358/README.md

 # Improved 3D UNet

 Improved 3D UNet is capable of producing segmentations for medical images.
-The report covers the architecture of model, its parameters and relevant components, and its performance on 3D prostate data.
+The report covers the architecture of model,its parameters and relevant components, and its performance on 3D prostate data.

 ## The Problem

 Segmentation is a task that requires a machine learning models to divide image components into meaningful parts.
 In other words, the model is required to classify components of an image correctly into corresponding labels.

 ## The Model